 Step 5.
 Install macOS Big Sur on VirtualBox

 You are certainly done with the settings of the Virtual machine, go on and play the virtual machine.
-A lot of code will appear, just don’t do any thing, wait until you reach the language window.
-Choose your language, then you will be on the Utilities window.
+A lot of code will appear, just don’t do anything, wait until you reach the language window.
+Choose your language, then you will be on the utility window.

 The very thing you have to do, is to partition the Hard Disk to Apple file system.
 To do that Choose Disk Utility and erase the Hard Disk with APFS or macOS Extended Journaled (Both will do fine).

 Close the Disk utility window, if you are done, now choose install macOS.

 Click Contiune and agree to the terms and conditions, then choose the hard disk to install macOS Big Sur.

 Wait until the VM restarts, and wait until the apple logo is gone.
 Once they are gone you will have to setup your Virtual machine mac.

 The settings you will setup are listed below.

 - Choose a language for your macOS Big Sur.

 - Written and spoken settings.

 - Sign in with Apple ID or without and Apple ID.